 You are eligible to take out Medicare if you are travelling from a country that is part of the reciprocal healthcare agreement with Australia.
 The following countries are part of the agreement:

-What benefits of non-resident travel insurance can I take advantage of?
+What are the benefits of non-resident travel insurance

 Though the exact benefits and level of cover offered differ between insurance providers, most travel insurance for non Australian residents typically offer the following benefits: